wowgr8/HairSalon/README.md

   }
 }
 ```

-5. After that is complete, run the application by cd'ing into HairSalon and enter `dotnet run` in your terminal
+4. After that is complete, run the application by cd'ing into HairSalon and enter ```dotnet run``` in your terminal
-6. when it finishes you should see `Now listenin on: http://localhost:5000 ` CTRL click the link to view the application in your browser.
+5. When it finishes you should see ```Now listenin on: http://localhost:5000 ``` CTRL click the link to view the application in your browser.

 ## Additional Setup/Installation Note for Windows Users